Geometrical representation of subshifts for primitive substitutions: Definitions and notations

 \subsection{Algebraic numbers}

-A \defi{algebraic number} $\beta$ is a root of a polynomial with rational coefficients.
+An \defi{algebraic number} $\beta$ is a root of a polynomial with rational coefficients.
 The smallest unitary polynomial $P$ with rational coefficients such that $P(\beta) = 0$ is called \defi{minimal polynomial}.
-We call \defi{degree} of $\beta$ the degree of its minimal polynomial.
+The \defi{degree} of $\beta$ is the degree of its minimal polynomial.
 Two different algebraic numbers are \defi{conjugate} if they have the same minimal polynomial.
-An algebraic number $\beta$ is an \defi{algebraic integer} if coefficients of the unitary minimal polynomial are in $\Z$.
-An algebraic number $\beta$ is an \defi{unit} if its an algebraic integer such that the constant term of its minimal polynomial is $\pm 1$.
-This is equivalent to say that $\beta$ and $1/\beta$ are algebraic integers.
+An algebraic number $\beta$ is an \defi{algebraic integer} if coefficients of its minimal polynomial are in $\Z$.
+An algebraic number $\beta$ is a \defi{unit} if it is an algebraic integer such that the constant term of its minimal polynomial is $\pm 1$.
+This is equivalent to saying that $\beta$ and $1/\beta$ are algebraic integers.
 A \defi{Pisot number} is an algebraic integer $\beta > 1$ whose conjugates $\gamma$ satisfy $\abs{\gamma} <1$.